CDPHE/terra_data_table_for_nanopore/README.md

 ``gsutil -m cp -r /fast_pass/* gs://bucket_name/seq_run_name/fast_pass/ ``

 2. Download the sample sheet and upload to your machine.
 The sample sheet should be an xlsx formatted file with the headers begining at line 11.
+    - NOTE! the script pulls the seq_run name from the sample sheet file name, so make sure that the seq_run name in the file name is formatted correctly!
+Example of correct foramt: COVMIN_0000.xlsx or COVMIN_0000rr.xlsx

 ### Part 2: Runing the script
 1. Activate the conda enviornment: